MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 has additional options:

 - logMessageDump  (default: off) boolean flag
-  If set, all fields of a message are printed, at each event, rather than just a url/path reference.
+  If set, all fields of a notification message are printed, at each event, rather than just a url/path reference.

 - logEvents ( default after_accept,after_work,on_housekeeping )
    emit standard log messages at the given points in message processing.